cloudfour/drizzle/docs/README.md

 ## Patterns

+A Pattern is a grouping of markup templates representing a distinct interface element.
+They are intended to be the most substantial and relevant part of your toolkit content.

+The default project structure shows how you might classify patterns as **components** and **elements**:

 ```
 src/patterns
 ├── components
-│   ├── button
-│   └── grid
 └── elements
-    ├── forms
-    └── typographic
 ```

-The default structure shows how you might organize patterns classified as **components** and **elements**, but you can use any naming convention:
+But you can use any naming convention that makes sense for your project:

 ```
 src/patterns